bit-tasks/az-bit-init/overview.md

 1. Click [Get it free](https://marketplace.visualstudio.com/acquisition?itemName=bitdev.bit-tasks) link.
 2. Next, you may need [relevant permission](https://learn.microsoft.com/en-us/azure/devops/marketplace/grant-permissions?view=azure-devops) to install the extension.
 For more information follow Azure DevOps guide [Install extensions](https://learn.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser)
 3. After installing you can select all Bit Tasks from the Tasks Assistant sidebar.
+4. Ensure that all required variables are set.

 ## List of Tasks